SlimBN/carthagejs/LEARN.md

 # Starting Your Server

-Begin your Mina server with:
+Begin your Carthage server with:

 ```
-mina s
+carthage s
 ```

 And voila!
 You'll notice the port that it's running on is `3000`.
 If you want to